 The Information line is available for both consumers and accredited businesses.
 Both parties can call 0345 241 3008 to seek guidance and, for consumers, to register a complaint.
 The Motor Ombudsman will assess the enquiry and provide the appropriate information.

-Where consumers contacting us have registered a complaint and their vehicle is still at a garage, or we think the issue can be easily resolved, we can contact the accredited business to resolve the complaint more quickly without the need of a formal adjudication.
-However, if a resolution cannot be reached, the consumer can ask for an adjudication to be made.
+Where consumers contacting us have registered a complaint and their vehicle is still at a garage, or we think the issue can be easily resolved, we might contact you to resolve the complaint more quickly without the need of a formal adjudication.
+We’ll give you 5 working days to provide us with your response and see if an outcome can be agreed.

 Adjudication is a dispute resolution process which, by applying the commitments of the Code, aims to resolve disputes between a consumer and accredited business.
 The Motor Ombudsman will investigate a consumer's complaint and assess whether there has been any breach of the Code.
 We will listen to both sides of the story, gather information and use this to make a fair and independent decision based on the Code and any relevant law.